Quick Legal Facts

 There are restrictions as to deadly weapons on school grounds and public buses.

 Yes, the New Mexico State Constitution provides that no municipality or county shall regulate, in any way, an incident of the right to keep and bear arms.

-New Mexico passed a ‘switchblade’ law in 1963.
-Such laws were common across this country in the late 1950 and early 1960 decades.
-That law, § 30-7-8 Unlawful possession of switchblades provides:
+New Mexico passed a ‘switchblade’ law in 1953.
+That law remains as § 30-7-8 Unlawful possession of switchblades which provides: